legend-exp/legend-data-format-specs/docs/src/hdf5.md

 * A 1-dimensional dataset `flattened_data` that stores the concatenation of all vectors into a single vector.
 * A 1-dimensional dataset `cumulative_length` that stores the cumulative sum of the length of all vectors.

 The two datasets in the group also have `datatype` (and possibly `units`) attributes that match their content.
+For a vector-of-vectors-of-reals, the HDF5 structure is

     GROUP "vector_of_vectors" {
         ATTRIBUTE "datatype" = "array<1>{array<1>{real}}"